A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Methods

 Both the GFC1 and \citeauthor{cole2000} cooling models split each branch of a halo merger tree into segments separated by artificial halo formation events.
 A halo without any progenitor at the previous timestep is flagged as being a halo formation event, and a halo two or more times more massive than the progenitor in the previous halo formation event is flagged as corresponding to a new halo formation event.

 The \citeauthor{cole2000} cooling model then assumes that the hot gas halo is static between two adjacent halo formation events, and is reset at each halo formation event.
-At a halo formation event, the hot gas is assumed to be newly heated, with a single temperature, $T_{\rm vir}$, and distributed from $r=0$ to $r=r_{\rm vir}$ with the $\beta$-distribution as its density profile.
-The mean halo density at a halo formation event is calculated from the spherical collapse model, and this is used to calculate $r_{\rm vir}$ and $T_{\rm vir}$.
-Both $r_{\rm vir}$ and $T_{\rm vir}$ are kept constant until the next halo formation event.
+At a halo formation event, the hot gas is assumed to be newly heated, with a single temperature, $T_{\rm vir}$, and distributed from $r=0$ to $r=r_{\rm vir}$ with the $\beta$-distribution as its density profile. $r_{\rm vir}$ and $T_{\rm vir}$ are calculated at each halo formation event using the mean halo density obtained from the spherical collapse model, and are kept constant until the next halo formation event.
 The gas accreted between two halo formation events is delayed from joining the hot gas halo until the next halo formation event, and so the integral over the hot gas density profile from $r=0$ to $r=r_{\rm vir}$ is remains constant between formation events, and equal to $M_{\rm hot}+M_{\rm cooled}$, where $M_{\rm hot}$ is the mass left in the hot gas halo, and $M_{\rm cooled}$ is the mass of gas cooled down in this halo since the last halo formation event.
 This constant is used to fix the density profile normalization.
 Since the gas is newly heated at the halo formation event, and the hot halo is static, for any shell $\delta E_{\rm cool}(t)=\delta L_{\rm cool}(t-t_{\rm form})$, where $\delta L_{\rm cool}$ is the (constant) cooling luminosity of this shell and $t_{\rm form}$ is the time of the last halo formation event.
 Then one has

 $r_{\rm cool}$ is then obtained by solving equations~(\ref{eq:t_cool_avail_GFC1}) and (\ref{eq:r_cool_def}).